PattyHarris/PokemonGoClone-Project/README.md

     warning.
 That leaves a overlapping warnng which is solved with a left constraint.
 These appear to be new to XCode 9.

+    If you set the constraints on the button BEFORE you set the image, XCode seems to behave a bit better.

     5. Compass button is used to center the current location in the view.
 The logic for setting the initial location is used here as well.